Jonathan is a certified teacher who has taught in the UK and in the US. He now works as a digital learning consultant.

 - Navigate to the folder that you want to upload the photos and/or videos to.

-- Tap the three dots in the in the top left-hand corner of the app and then select "Upload"
+- Tap the three dots in the top left-hand corner of the app and then select "Upload"

 - If this is the first time you have uploaded photos or videos to the Dropbox app, you will be asked to grant Dropbox permission to access your Camera Roll.
 You need to do this before you go any further.